Safe driving tips

 - delayed reactions

 - difficulty remembering driving the last few kilometres

 Most importantly if you feel tired, pull over and have a power nap, otherwise you may experience microsleeps which are dangerous while driving.
 Once you are fatigued the only cure is to stop and take a break.

 Microsleeps are when you nod off for unintended periods of light sleep that last a few seconds or several minutes.
 You may just lose attention and stare blankly or even close your eyes and your head might snap up.

-Micosleeps are dangerous when driving.
-During a 4 second microsleep a car travelling at 100km/h will travel 111 m while completely out of the drivers control.
+Microsleeps are dangerous when driving.
+During a 4 second microsleep a car travelling at 100km/h will travel 111 metres while completely out of the drivers control.